MHeironimus/ArduinoJoystickLibrary/README.md

 ##Joystick Library API
 The following API is available if the Joystick library in included in a sketch file.

+###Joystick\_.Joystick\_(...)
+Constructor used to initialize and setup the Joystick.
+The following optional parameters are available:

+- uint8\_t hidReportId - Default: 0x03 - Indicates what the joystick's HID report ID should be.
+This value must be unique if you are creating multiple instances of Joystick.
+Do not use 0x01 or 0x02 as they are used by the built-in Arduino Keyboard and Mouse libraries.

 ###Joystick.begin(bool initAutoSendState)
 Starts emulating a game controller connected to a computer.
 By default all methods update the game controller state immediately.
 If initAutoSendState is set to false, the Joystick.sendState method must be called to update the game controller state.